 Do you want to meet Harry and Meghan?
 Rub shoulders with Adele, Rhianna or Elton John?
 Or see Darth Vader and Luke Skywalker? 🤩 Well, at Madame Tussauds you can, or at least, meet them in wax.

 So, have your camera at the ready for plenty of selfies!🤳

 The nearest Tube is Baker Street.

 Indulge in some retail therapy 🛍 in luxury department store, Harrods.
 Now 184 years old, Harrods is known for designer clothes and luxury gifts and with so much to see, you’ll get lost in its endless departments.

-You can also get treatments at The Wellness Clinic, have your hair cut, hire a personal stylist, or choose from 23 restaurants to dine in, serving a range of foods from fish and chips, to Chinese cuisine, and Parisian sweet treats 😋.
+You can also get treatments at The Wellness Clinic, have your hair cut, hire a personal stylist, or choose from 23 restaurants to dine in, serving a range of food 😋.

 The nearest Tube is Knightsbridge.